syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Convert-PDF-file-to-Image-in-ASP-NET-Core.md

 ![Configuration window1](Asp.Net.Core_images/aspnetcore2.png)
 ![Configuration window2](Asp.Net.Core_images/aspnetcore3.png)

-Step 3:  Install Syncfusion.PdfToImageConverter.Base NuGet package as reference to your .NET Standard applications from [NuGet.org](https://www.nuget.org/).
+Step 3:  Install Syncfusion.PdfToImageConverter.Windows NuGet package as reference to your .NET Standard applications from [NuGet.org](https://www.nuget.org/).

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.